rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case.md

    ![](assets/perso-uc16.png)

+## Step 4 - Test and publish the journey

 1. Open the journey again.
 If the journey is already open, make sure you refresh the page.
 Now that the message is published, you can see that there is no error in the journey.
 Click the **Test** button, then click **Trigger an event**.

    ![](assets/perso-uc17.png)